The Freedom Of Traveling Light

 Denim.

-After enough humid days, overnight buses, long walking days, and airport transfers, practicality becomes a lot more appealing than looking perfectly styled all the time.
+After enough humid afternoons, overnight trains, early flights, and ten-mile walking days, practicality becomes much more appealing than the perfect outfit.

-Travel has a way of humbling your fashion expectations very quickly.
+Travel has a way of humbling your fashion expectations.

 Now I can't imagine traveling without them.

-Living out of a suitcase becomes significantly less stressful when everything stays organized and easy to find.
+Living out of a suitcase becomes surprisingly easy when everything has its place.

-Especially on longer trips where you’re constantly unpacking and repacking every few days.
+Especially on longer trips, where unpacking and repacking becomes part of your routine.

 SPF.

-The Things I Value Most While Traveling Are Usually Small
+The Things I Appreciate Most Are Usually Small

 A portable charger.